 Leslie fits, too.
 She is cheerful, hyperactive, and a little naïve.
 Not to mention her fondness for candy and dislike of vegetables.
 She is competent, however—indeed, very competent.

-Shawn Spencer from Psych, especially in the episode Ghosts: Shawn responds to his mother's unexpected appearance by hiding out in his old bedroom while on the phone with Gus, a conversation during which he becomes enamored with an unopened box of Shrinky Dinks, a teen magazine in pristine condition (which he tries to read to Gus over the phone) and playing with an old Furby.
+Shawn Spencer from Psych, especially in the episode Ghosts: Shawn responds to his mother's unexpected appearance by hiding out in his old bedroom (though this has more weight to it: it's bringing up memories of the divorce his folks went through, which led to a Broken Pedestal with his dad.)
+While on the phone with Gus, a conversation during which he becomes enamored with an unopened box of Shrinky Dinks, a teen magazine in pristine condition (which he tries to read to Gus over the phone) and playing with an old Furby.
 The latter one is especially telling as he would have to be 21 at the youngest to have previously owned a Furby.

 In one episode, after freaking out about his Nintendo DS being stolen, his girlfriend tells him to stop acting like a child and he responds "I'm not acting."

-Justified, in that there was an engagement ring for said girlfriend hidden in the Nintendo DS.
+Justified, in that there was an engagement ring (that's a family heirloom no less) for said girlfriend hidden in the Nintendo DS.

 When Castiel is dealing with Heavenly matters, he's a stoicBadass Longcoat.
 When he gets isolated among human beings, however, he descends into this at times, like when he goes to a brothel, suddenly craves meat, or...